Code-Institute-Submissions/the-faith-healers/README.md

 ## Deployment
 All code for this website is written and edited in the Cloud9 IDE.
 A GitHub repository has been created for this project, called the-faith-healers.
-Each phase of work has been committed to Git and pushed to this repository.
+Each phase of work has been committed to Git and pushed to this repository, using the following commands:

+* $ git add .

+* $ git commit -m "commit description here"

+* $ git status
+    * to check that all the modified files had been added to git

+* $ git push origin master

+* $ Username

+* $ Password

+* & git status
+    * the final check that the files had been committed to the repository

 The final site is being hosted by GitHub pages using this URL:

 https://elliegmawer.github.io/the-faith-healers/